She thought she would only have a couple of days with her after birth but it proved to be an entire lifetime.

 Steven is now 26 years old, married, and the father of a son.
 He named his child Riley after the name he was given by Austin.
 Chris said, "I think the lesson we learned is that sometimes we create barriers where barriers don't need to be.
 And when we pull down those barriers, we really find love on the other side."

 In another emotional adoption story, Deanna Shrodes, an ordained minister who was adopted as a baby, found her father 56 years after she was adopted.
-Shrodes found her biological mother, Sally King, when she was just 27 and developed a beautiful relationship with her.
-However, King passed away in 2019 but never revealed the idenity of Shrodes' biological father.
+Shrodes found her biological mother, Sally King when she was just 27 and developed a beautiful relationship with her.
+However, King passed away in 2019 but never revealed the identity of Shrodes' biological father.
 Shrodes made her own independent search for him.
 She just knew two things about him: that he is Greek and that he is from Richmond, Virginia.
 Shrodes joined several DNA registries and set up a Facebook group with friends and volunteers in an effort to track out the man.

 She received a DNA match with a cousin she was unaware of in May of this year, putting an end to her quest.
 The cousin disclosed that her father is Gus Nicholas, age 92.
 He was in a nursing home and Shrodes met him and developed an instant connection.
 She now visits him regularly and cares for him towards the end of his life.